Some new perspectives on d-orthogonal polynomials: Basic background

+In this situation, the matrix polynomial of the latter Proposition is divided into three bands according to the degree of their entries (see Remark \ref{RBand}).
+When $r=d$ two zones A and B are obtained (zone C in which the degree is less or equals to $l-2$ disappears) and again the characterization of the Proposition \ref{T16} is recovered.
+The latter helps, from one hand to close the implication between the first and the second structure relation, and from the other hand to see exactly the meaning of the entries of the matrix $\Phi$ at Pearson equation constructed by Douak and Maroni in 1995 \cite[eq.
+(3.3), p.
+183]{DouakCar}.
+Indeed, the latter corresponds to the case $l=2$ and $r=1$ (see \autoref{sec:kern}).

-The above characterization (\ref{ES}) reduces to \cite[p.
-294]{MarcFuncAppr} first proved for classical OPS (d=1).
-The determination of the matrix polynomials, i.e., the link between the two vector forms, is based on the following useful characterization theorem
+Besides, in the study of the regularity of linear combinations of polynomials, we are also interested in the determination of the matrix polynomial, i. e. the link between the two vector forms, and this is based on the following useful characterization theorem

 \begin{theorem} \cite{Maronid} For each sequence $\left\{ P_{n}\right\} _{n\geq 0}$ $d$-OPS with respect to $\mathcal{U}$, then the following statements are equivalent.

 \begin{enumerate} \item[(i)] There exist $\mathcal{L}\in \mathcal{P}^{\prime }$ and a nonnegative integer number $s$ such that